 Track Course Requirements

-Students must take CSE 541T: Advanced Algorithms and CSE 511A: Artificial Intelligence.
-In addition, students must take two substantive classes in their area of interest (social work & public health, political science, or psychological and brain sciences) from among the classes acceptable for students in that track as noted above, with approval of their committee.
+Students must take Advanced Algorithms (CSE 541T) and either Introduction to Artificial Intelligence (CSE 412A) or Bayesian Methods in Machine Learning (CSE 515T).
+In addition, students must take two substantive classes in their area of interest (one of the other three tracks) from among the classes that would satisfy the domain depth for students in that track.

 Track Chair, Computational Methodologies